-Employees who are eligible for disability insurance pay will receive health benefits for 90 days.
+Employees who are eligible for disability insurance pay will receive health benefits for ninety (90) days.
 Thereafter, the employee must pay for health benefits.

-ARTICLE 10: OVERTIME AND COMPENSATORY TIME
+ARTICLE 11: OVERTIME AND COMPENSATORY TIME

 Section 1.
-Overtime
+Overtime.

 Overtime shall be calculated in accordance with the Fair Labor Standards Act (FLSA) for all time actually worked in excess of forty (40) hours in a workweek.
 There shall be no "pyramiding" of overtime (e.g., if an employee receives a minimum two hours call back pay at the overtime rate, and those hours worked also result in their working in excess of forty (40) hours in a work week, double overtime will not be paid.)
-For purposes of overtime calculations the workweek will end at the midpoint of the employee's scheduled shift on Friday of each week.
-Absence due to floating holidays, compensatory time off and unscheduled personal leave shall not be regarded as time worked in calculating eligibility for overtime with the following two exceptions: (1) leave time and/or floating holiday time required to be used for regularly scheduled work days during the City's Winter Holiday Closure and (2) official and observed legal holidays (e.g., non-floating holiday time) during the calendar year and Pre-approved/Pre-scheduled personal leave time and Jury Duty will be considered actual time worked.
+Absence due to floating holidays, compensatory time off and unscheduled personal leave shall not be regarded as time worked in calculating eligibility for overtime with the following exceptions: (1) leave time and/or floating holiday time required to be used for regularly scheduled work days during the City's Winter Closure and (2) official and observed legal holidays (e.g., non- floating holiday time) during the calendar year and (3) Pre-approved/Pre-scheduled personal leave time and Jury Duty will be considered actual time worked.
 No overtime will be recognized except with the prior approval of the Department Head or designee.

 Section 2.
-Compensatory Time
+Compensatory Time.

-An employee may not have accrued to their account at the end of any fiscal year more than eighty compensatory time off hours.
-The cash value of any hours in excess of eighty credited to the employee's compensatory time account on June 30th of each year, shall be paid at the salary rate in effect on June 30th and will be paid out in conjunction with the City's Leave Payout program.
+An employee may not have accrued to their account at the end of any fiscal year more than one hundred (100) compensatory time off hours.
+The cash value of any hours in excess of one hundred (100) credited to the employee's compensatory time account on

+June 30 of each year, shall be paid at the salary rate in effect on June 30, and will be paid out in conjunction with the City's Leave Payout program.

-ARTICLE 11: HOLIDAYS
+ARTICLE 12: HOLIDAYS